Tuesday, July 10, 2018

 Modes of listening

-mode of listening is a heuristic device that calls attention to the fact that different types of music are actualized in qualitatively different ways–through different modes of experience.
+In this text, I will discuss modes of listening.
+A mode of listening is a heuristic device that calls attention to the fact that music can be actualized in qualitatively different ways–through different modes of experience.
 A piece of music is not just a constellation of sounds and silences articulated in time, but, perhaps more importantly, a particular way of actualizing these sounds and silences–a particular mode through which these sounds and silences appear as music.
+Based on this simple definition, two themes will run through this text: the fact that different kinds of music seem to call for different modes of listening, and the fact that different people upon encountering the same piece of music might experience it through different modes of listening.
+Although deeply interconnected, the first part of the text will primarily focus on the first theme and the second half primarily on the second.

 Similar to Ziff's idea of the viewer conducting their gaze around different foci of aeshtetic significance, a musical mode of listening describes the components or aspects of the music that are discerned and that appear simultaneously in people's consciousness and how these different aspects of the phenomena relate to each other.
 Certain aspects are distinguished or emphasized in hearing, while others are not discernible or treated as minor components.